Difference Between Direct Evidence and Circumstantial Evidence

 Direct Evidence vs Circumstantial Evidence

-The difference between Direct Evidence and Circumstantial Evidence is that Direct evidence is an evidence that establishes or refutes a fact in question.
+The difference between Direct Evidence and Circumstantial Evidence is that Direct evidence is evidence that establishes or refutes a fact in question.
 It includes things like eyewitness testimony, confessions, and DNA evidence.

 On the other hand, Circumstantial evidence supports a conclusion but does not directly prove it.
 This could include things like motive, opportunity, and physical evidence.